MikeWellnitz/Project_3/README.md

 ## Dataset Overview

 Our dataset was derived from an MS Excel file (project_data_with_locations.xlsx) containing the monthly costs and utility usage from multi-family housing across the United States.
-The actual names of the residences were substituted with a randomly assigned named to keep the data anonymous.
+We have permission to use this data for sales pitches and demos.
+We chose to further de-identify the data for a broader public audience by substituting the residence names with a randomly assigned name.
 All data gathered is from the years 2021-2023 and is listed as the monthly utility charges and usage for each multifamily building.

 ## Data Cleaning and Storage